-Next time you are cutting open papaya, instead of scooping out the seeds and discarding them you'll want to consider saving them.
+The next time you open papaya, consider saving the seeds instead of discarding them.
 Some people like to use the fresh, raw seeds in different recipes or eat them right along the papaya flesh.
 Other people dry out the seeds and use them as a seasoning.
 Whichever way you try, note that fresh papaya seeds have a much stronger taste than dried papaya seeds.

 The papaya itself is quite a nutritious fruit, the flesh is loaded with antioxidants, Vitamin C, and has a good amount of both Vitamin B and A. It's also rich in folate, potassium, copper, magnesium and dietary fiber.
 But what about the seeds?
 They too are loaded with antioxidants and with antibacterial and antiviral properties.

 There are many other health claims of papaya seeds.
-They are said to fight cancer tumors, repair damaged skin, and are great for repairing the liver.
+They are said to fight cancer tumors, repair damaged skin, and are allegedly great for repairing the liver.
 But perhaps the most curious health claim is that it is a natural male contraceptive.
-The belief about this claim was substantiated when studies done on lab animals revealed that papaya seeds drastically lowered the sperm count in the animal.
-There is no proof that the same effect translates to humans, however.
+The belief about this claim was substantiated when studies done on lab animals revealed that papaya seeds drastically lowered the animals' sperm counts.
+There is no proof that the same effect translates to humans,

 Because of their strong horseradish and black pepper pungency, papaya seeds are not so easy to incorporate into recipes.
 Other than using as a black pepper replacement, the most popular use for papaya seed is in salad dressings.